 Sourcing for Printing Equipment

-When starting up a printing business, you’ll need to collect commercial screen printing equipment for smoother operation.
+When starting up a custom shirt printing company, you’ll need to collect commercial screen printing equipment for smoother operation.
 The non-negotiable equipment will include a printer.
 You can purchase one or more depending on your budget and the size of your business.

 You’ll need a printer to start up your business, and you can do a lot just with one.
 There are four types of printers than you can choose between solvent printers, inkjet, sublimation, and laser printers.
-It’s important to note that while a solvent printer can produce a classic graphic, these models tend to be costly.
+It’s important to note that each method varies from one another, so be sure to compare the different print supply required for each along with their prices to get a rough idea of the required investment.

 A PC or Mac will be ideal for your business.
 You will need to use a computer with the right design software and a cutting program.
 A PC or Mac equipped with high-speed internet can also help with employee payments, inventory procedures, and can even make ordering easier.